Want to Know How to Engage Millennials? This is How!

-This blog will help you get the best out of the millennial generation of crew.
-If you are a millennial yourself then this article will help you understand the importance of values which in turn will help you lead a more purposeful life.
+This blog will help you get the best out of the millennial generation of your crew.
+If you are a millennial yourself, this article will help you understand the importance of values, which will help you lead a more purposeful life.

 “Misunderstanding the differences between generations can detrimentally affect employee performance and satisfaction.
 Managers must learn more about their employees’ job satisfaction and organizational commitment levels as new generations merge with older established ones” (Smith & Nichols, 2015).

 How making assumptions can be detrimental in building team cohesion

 Often what tends to happen when we don’t understand millennials is that we stereotype them.
 Stereotypes consist of broad generalisation, either negative or positive, about others that we believe to be true.
 Schema is a term used to describe a group of thoughts, ideas, and beliefs about social entities (group, event, person).
 Both of these terms help our minds organise information by grouping data together to process and make sense of receiving information.